 Moreover, a coffee’s aroma is also related to the coffee’s flavor and acidity.
-For example, if a coffee is very rich-flavored, then the aroma will also reflect that richness, and if a coffee is acidic it will smell acidy.
+For example, if a coffee has very rich flavors, then the aroma will also reflect that richness, and if a coffee has acidic flavors it will also smell acidic.

 If aroma is the overture of the coffee, then finish is the resonant silence at the end of the piece.
 Finish describes the immediate sensation after the coffee is swallowed (or spit out).

 Some coffees develop in the finish — they change in pleasurable ways and will leave a pleasurable taste or feel in your palette that lingers.
-Sometimes called the “aftertaste”, this can be chocolate, burnt, minty, tobacco, tangy, etc.
+Sometimes called the “aftertaste”, this can be chocolate, burnt, mint, tobacco, tang, etc.